Every spring, the results are the same. You call, but the turkeys don't come. Here's why.

 Turkeys can be a cryptic bunch.
 It would seem easy to determine whether or not a gobbler likes the sounds you’re giving him – he either gobbles or he doesn’t.
 But gobblers gobble only as a way of communicating a message to other turkeys, because they ultimately intend to act upon that message.
 If the gobbler is answering you over and over and over again, but not coming to you, you aren’t getting the message.
 If he’s answering you twice an hour and has been for the past three hours and not coming to you – you aren’t getting the message.

 The Fix: Learn what the messages are.
 Look, I can’t understand a word my dog tells me.
-But I know when she barks and then spins circles at the back door, she’s fixing to crap in the yard, soon as I open that door.
+But I know when she barks and then spins circles at the back door, she’s going to take a dump in the yard, soon as I open that door.
 You have to read a turkey the same way.
 A turkey that’s gobbling at you on the limb over and over but not flying down thinks you’re going to him.
 A tom with hens may only gobble on occasion, or simply shock-gobble.
 He’s killable, but maybe not by calling him in, and maybe not even today.
-A lone, sub-dominant field bird might not gobble at all – but if he struts and drums, he thinks you’ve got a purty mouth.
+A lone, sub-dominant field bird might not gobble at all – but if he struts and drums, he likes you.
 Stick with him.

 The Fix:Full-strut decoys.
 Ambush him at his roost.
 Slip up a ditch.
 Crawl behind a fan.
 Do something different, because you probably won’t call this bird in with standard hen yelps, even with a hen decoy.